jittat/aiep-documents/content/en/docs/4plus1/industrial/_index.md

 ---

-## 📚 What You’ll Learn
+## 📚 What You'll Learn

-- Foundations of industrial engineering: deterministic and stochastic operations research; production and inventory management; facility layout; queueing theory; ergonomics and safety.
+Students will build strong foundations in industrial engineering, including deterministic and stochastic operations research, production and inventory management, facility layout, queueing theory, ergonomics and safety.
+These core competencies provide the essential framework for understanding and optimizing complex systems and processes.

-- Artificial intelligence and data backbone: programming for data; time-series modeling and anomaly detection; supervised and unsupervised machine learning; reinforcement learning for scheduling and control.
+The program develops artificial intelligence and data capabilities through programming for data analysis, time-series modeling and anomaly detection, supervised and unsupervised machine learning, and reinforcement learning for scheduling and control.
+Students learn to leverage these technologies to enhance traditional industrial engineering methods with intelligent automation and predictive analytics.

-- Simulation and digital twins: discrete-event and agent-based simulation; twin-driven experimentation; stress testing of policies.
-- Optimization at scale: mixed-integer programming, constraint programming, and decomposition; heuristics and metaheuristics; robust and risk-aware planning.
+Students will master simulation and digital twins through discrete-event and agent-based simulation, twin-driven experimentation, and stress testing of policies.
+The curriculum covers optimization at scale, including mixed-integer programming, constraint programming and decomposition, heuristics and metaheuristics, and robust and risk-aware planning techniques.

-- Decision intelligence: predict-then-optimize workflows, causal reasoning, development of key performance indicators and dashboards, explainability, and human-in-the-loop systems.
-- Responsible deployment: data governance, model validation, controlled experiments (A/B testing), monitoring, and lifecycle management.
+The program emphasizes decision intelligence through predict-then-optimize workflows, causal reasoning, development of key performance indicators and dashboards, explainability, and human-in-the-loop systems.
+Students learn responsible deployment practices including data governance, model validation, controlled experiments (A/B testing), monitoring, and lifecycle management.

-- Service systems): service design and queueing networks; skill-based routing and analytics for contact centers; appointment and surge-capacity planning in healthcare; dynamic pricing and revenue management; customer-journey and churn analytics; service quality engineering and service-level commitments.
+Additionally, students will specialize in service systems, covering service design and queueing networks, skill-based routing and analytics for contact centers, appointment and surge-capacity planning in healthcare, dynamic pricing and revenue management, customer-journey and churn analytics, service quality engineering, and service-level commitments.

 ---